 We are one of the largest suppliers of architectural paint and exterior wood care products to the United States and Canadian do-it-yourself channel.
-This segment also includes hardware for cabinets, doors, windows and other applications.
+This segment also includes shower accessories and decorative hardware for cabinets, doors, windows and other applications.